Skip to main content

 If you or someone you know is food insecure in the United States, there are a number of resources that can help:

-Food Bank: Local food banks and food pantries are often community run and organized resources that provide groceries and meals to individuals who need them.
-Feeding America is a national network that provides a variety of additional resources, like SNAP application assistance, as well.
+Food Pantries: Local food pantries are often community run and organized resources that provide groceries and meals to individuals who need them.
+Feeding America is a national network that can connect individuals to their local food bank and provides a variety of additional resources, like SNAP application assistance, as well.

 School Breakfast Program: Schools offer low-cost or free breakfasts for eligible children.